Admission and Application Procedures for Home-Schooled Applicants

 Applicants must provide a portfolio that includes:

-- An official transcript with grades received (if available)
+- An official transcript with grades received to date

-- Course outlines, a list of course texts, method of evaluation
+- Grade 12 course outlines, which include a list of course texts and the method of evaluation

 - Results of standardized tests (if available) such as: